python-pillow/Pillow/README.rst

 Mac OS X
 ********

-We don't currently have official binary builds for OS X. You'll need Xcode to build the package.
-Xcode 4.2 on 10.6 will work for the Official Python binary distribution, otherwise, use whatever Xcode compiled your Python.
+We don't currently have official binary builds for OS X. You'll need XCode to build the package.
+XCode 4.2 on 10.6 will work for the Official Python binary distribution, otherwise, use whatever XCode compiled your Python.
+The easiest way to install the prerequisites is via homebrew: http://mxcl.github.com/homebrew/ .

-The easiest way to install the prerequisites is to use homebrew: http://mxcl.github.com/homebrew/ .
-Then run:
+After you install homebrew, run:

 ::